The Lectin-Free Diet

 - Burning Mouth

-As a result, the impact of a lectin free diet can be absolutely game-changing.
+As a result, the impact of this diet can be absolutely game-changing.
 Not coincidentally, the paleo diet has many overlaps with the lectin diet, which are discussed in more detail below.

 When utilizing a lectin diet, most of the emphasis is placed on what foods the person is avoiding that is causing problems.